 Knowing how to clean and store garden lettuce is more important than one might think.
 No one wants to eat dirty or sandy lettuce, but no one wants to wind up sick either.
-If you don't wash garden lettuce appropriately, this is certain to happen.
+If you don't wash garden lettuce appropriately, this is possible.
 Likewise, when it comes to storing lettuce, the same can be true.
-Improper storage can also lead harboring of bacteria, which can make you extremely sick.
+Improper storage can also harbor bacteria that can make you extremely sick.

 How to Clean Lettuce